BeastNeedsMoreTorque/Binding.scala-Google-Maps/README.md

  - The Binding.scala solution is really elegant.
  - I had, still have some problems that there are compile time exceptions shown by the IDE (Intellij).
 Some I could get rid of by adding implicit conversions.
  - The usage of scala XML to declare the HTML-DOM is really nice.
 You literally can copy your HTML code directly, just adding the dynamic parts.
-    - Only drawback: for parameters that expect other types than String, you need again implicit conversions.

 ## Improvements
 Please let me know if there are things: